zyedidia/micro/runtime/help/colors.md

 * line-number
 * gutter-error
 * gutter-warning
+* diff-added
+* diff-modified
+* diff-deleted
 * cursor-line
 * current-line-number
 * color-column
 * ignore
+* scrollbar
 * divider (Color of the divider between vertical splits)
+* message (Color of messages in the bottom line of the screen)
+* error-message (Color of error messages in the bottom line of the screen)

 Colorschemes must be placed in the `~/.config/micro/colorschemes` directory to be used.